SOF Daisy Belle

 TCAFA Gold Medal Simone

-Simone, born during the time Simone Biles was winning Olympic medals in the 2016 Summer Olympics in Rio de Janeiro, is the result of breeding our best white female, Sandles, to one of the most outstanding white males available in the US, Avalon’s Peruvian Tri-Star.
-We knew in her first day this female was special with her incredible fleece architecture and coverage.
+Simone was born during the time Simone Biles was winning Olympic medals in the 2016 Summer Olympics in Rio de Janeiro.
+She’s the result of breeding our best white female, Sandles, to one of the most outstanding white males available in the US, Avalon’s Peruvian Tri-Star.
+We knew on her first day this female was special with her incredible fleece architecture and coverage.
 At her first show she placed fifth and while we were disappointed we knew she was better than that.
 A few weeks later she place 1st in her juvenile class and then went on to be chosen as the white female color champion!
 She clearly stepped up and proved she was worthy of her namesake.

 TCAFA Stardust Melody

 It took a bit of time for Melody to show the fleece quality we expected from her.
 As a cria and juvenile, fleece architecture was certainly there but not showing the consistent crimp we expected.
 Her second fleece is very nice, showing the base to tip zipper crimp we had hoped to see.
 That display of fleece character earned her a first place out of eight entries in the fawn yearling class at the 2018 AOA National Show.
-She is growing well and she’ll probably be bred to our stellar white male, Tri-Star.
-We want his retained fineness incorporated across the appropriate young females in our herd.
-A Tri-Star match with Melody should not disappoint us or a new owner.
+She is growing well and she’ll be bred to our stellar white male, Paca Paradise White Walker in the fall of 2022.

 Token Creek’s Lily

 Tawny is from a maternal line where you have to be patient and give the offspring time to bloom.
-As a juvenile she was good but not great as her fine fleece didn’t readily exhibit the character needed to excel in the show ring.
+As a juvenile she was good but not top tier as her fine fleece didn’t readily exhibit the character needed to excel in the show ring.
 As a yearling she came into her own and did well for us at both the IL and WI 2017 spring shows.
 She place second in the 2yr and older halter class at the 2018 AOA National Show.
 She has very nice fineness and fleece character from base to tip.
-Tawny has been bred to medium fawn 8 time champion JLFA Millenium’s Peruvian Venture (AOA# 31625111) for a June 2019 birth.
-We looked hard for an exceptional fawn male for Tawny and found him close by right here in Wisconsin.
-We expect Venture’s strong staple character to complement Tawny very well.